The Day That I Die - Lewis Capaldi Memorial Lyric Change

 Related reading

-When a friend loses someone they love, finding the right way to honor that grief can feel impossible.
-Emma came to ChangeLyric with a specific need.
-Her friend had lost her brother, and Emma wanted to give her a song that would acknowledge the loss while offering something personal and meaningful.
+Emma came to ChangeLyric with a specific request.
+Her friend had lost her brother, and Emma wanted to give her a version of Lewis Capaldi's "The Day That I Die" that would speak from a parent's perspective rather than the original's.

 What Changed